 How a film or DVD is rated

-The Board’s age ratings decisions are reached by consensus, with the Director, the President and the two Vice-Presidents taking ultimate responsibility.
+The Board’s age ratings decisions are reached by consensus, with the Chief Executive, the President and the two Vice-Presidents taking ultimate responsibility.

 The Examiners' daily viewing programme consists of a combination of film and DVD material.
 Until July 2012, some Examiners also specialised in video games, as rating an interactive game could be a very different experience to rating a film or DVD.